A hospital acquired infection is an infection that a patient develops in hospital.

-More information on Norovirus
+More information on norovirus

-NHS Choices offers the following advice on dealing with the symptoms of the virus and preventing the infection spreading.
+See advice on dealing with the symptoms of the virus and preventing the infection spreading.

-Drink plenty of fluids.
+- Drink plenty of fluids.
 This is particularly important for young children and the elderly, as they are more prone to dehydration.
 They will need urgent medical treatment if they start to show signs of dehydration such as thirst, dizziness, light headiness, headaches and dry mouth and lips.

-If you find it hard to keep down fluids, try to take small sips more frequently to keep hydrated.
+- If you find it hard to keep down fluids, try to take small sips more frequently to keep hydrated.